Tomek889/odin-recipes/README.md

 # odin-recipes

 ## 📌 Introduction
 Odin Recipes is a simple recipe website built as part of The Odin Project to practice fundamental web development skills.
 The project consists of a homepage with links to individual recipe pages, each containing a description, ingredient list, and step-by-step instructions.
+Recipes sourced from https://www.allrecipes.com/.

 ## 🛠️ Skills Demonstrated
 By completing this project, I have practiced and demonstrated the following skills: